Preservation and Visualization of African Indigenous Knowledge for Resilient Food Systems

 Meet the Principal Investigator(s) for the project

 Dr Steven Sam - Dr Steven Sam obtained a PhD from the University of Queensland (Australia), where he received the UQ Outstanding Higher Degree by Research Theses Dean’s Award in 2016.
-Steven’s research activities centre around ICTs and society, HCI (including HCI4D) and computing for social good.
-He particularly focuses on the intersection between computer science and social good.
-His goal is to make effective use of technologies such as AI, data science, blockchain, wearables, mobiles, social media platforms, etc., to amplify social impact solutions that deliver real change in society.
-He draws on a range of approaches such as ethnography, user-centred design, participatory design and data-driven approaches to develop and evaluate the use and impact of context-based technology solutions for complex societal problems in areas such as health, education, agriculture social welfare and governance.
+Steven’s research activities centre around ICTs and society, human computer Interaction (HCI) (including HCI for Development) and computing for social good (including AI for social good and responsible AI).
+Steven’s research makes effective use of new computing tools, methodologies and designs to amplify social impact solutions that deliver real change in society.
+He draws on a range of approaches such as ethnography, user-centred design, participatory design and data-driven approaches to develop and evaluate the use and impact of context-based technology solutions for complex societal problems.
+He has worked closely with partners from academia, industry, development agencies and government institutions to deliver research innovative projects in healthcare, agriculture and education in Africa.
 Steven is the founder and co-leader of an interdisciplinary research group (Computer Science for Social Good) at the Department of Computer Science, Brunel University London.
-The group focuses on tackling some of the biggest societal challenges through research, digital innovation, capacity building and engagement.

 Related Research Group(s)

 Computer Science for Social Good - Our group works with partners in the Global South to lead and promote interdisciplinary research in the field of computer science and social good.
 We focus on investigating and developing new ways and innovative technologies to address challenging socio-economic problems.

 Equitable Development and Resilience - Centred on development and social justice issues, our group continually reflects upon how individual and collective agency can contribute to meaningful change around climate action and sustainability across Global North and South nations.

 Organisations interested in our research can partner with us with confidence backed by an external and independent benchmark: The Knowledge Exchange Framework.
 Read more.